 You must have already noticed that some office chair manufacturers include headrests with their office chairs while others don’t.
 A few months back, I was confused if I really needed a headrest or not.
 So I used both office chairs with and without headrests for a while, and I also did some digging to find out if office chairs really should have headrests.
-I have found a lot of interesting facts regarding this topic.
-If you have similar questions regarding headrests, this article is for you.

 If you need more help to make up your mind, this article will be your definitive guide.
 Ahead, we’ll define headrest and then discuss in detail, which will clear all confusion regarding headrests.
 We’ll even offer some pointers on how to attach a headrest to any office chair that doesn’t have any headrests.